Meritxell Ambrocio Meritxell Ambrocio

 Bayleigh Francis, a sophomore from Byhalia, Mississippi, is the recipient of the Sarah Meisenheimer Council Scholarship and the Marjorie Wallace Peddle Council Scholarship.
 She is majoring in Allied Health Studies on the 2+2 Nursing track at Ole Miss.
 She is a member of the University of Mississippi Pre-Nursing Society, Ole Miss chapter of the Golden Key Honor Society and Provost Scholars.
 She is a graduate of Lewisburg High School, where she was Captain of the Sparkle cheer team, member of the National Honors Society, Interact Club and Sign Language club.
 She was also on the Executive Leadership Board for Burg Buddies and the Student Leadership Team.
 Outside of school, Bayleigh is a 4-H National qualifier for .22 rifle.
 Fun Fact: In her free time, she enjoys cooking, hunting, and spending time with friends.

-Mimi Harvey is a Freshman OMWC Scholar from Greenwood, MS. She was awarded the Martha Dale Fritts Council Scholarship and is a student of the Sally McDonnell Barksdale Honors College.
-She is a Biological Science major with a double minor in Public Policy Leadership (Trent Lott Leadership Institute) and Digital Media Studies.
-Mimi is currently a member of Ole Miss Smile Makers, Black Student Union, and Active Minds.
-Her hobbies include crafting, hanging out with friends, napping, and helping other people.
-She is motivated by the quote “I can’t complain about how much is on my plate, when the goal is to eat.”
+Mimi Harvey is an OMWC Sophomore Scholar from Greenwood, MS. She was awarded the Martha Dale Fritts Scholarship and is a student of the Sally McDonnell Barksdale Honors College.
+She is an Allied Health: Pre-Dental major with a double minor in Public Policy Leadership (Trent Lott Leadership Institute) and Digital Media Studies.
+Mimi is currently a member of Ole Miss Smile Makers, Black Student Union, Honor’s College Minority Engagement Council, and Active Minds.
+Her hobbies include working on her small business, crafting, hanging out with friends, and most importantly, helping other people.
+She is motivated by the scripture, Jeremiah 29:11.

 Alexis Renee Heath, a sophomore from Jackson, Mississippi, is a recipient of the Lillian Graham Carson Memorial Council Scholarship and Paula Salter Council Scholarship.
 A member of the Sally McDonnell Barksdale Honors College, she is majoring in business marketing and was named to the Chancellor’s Honor Roll during both semesters of her freshman year.
 Alexis Renee serves as an Ole Miss Ambassador and Greek Ambassador.
 She is a member of the Student Activities Association, Student Alumni Council, and Ole Miss Women in Business.
 Alexis Renee is an active member of Delta Delta Delta sorority, where she serves on the Membership Committee.
 Alexis Renee enjoys serving her community and volunteers with several organizations, such as the More Than A Meal, Ole Miss Big Event, and various fundraisers for St. Jude Children’s Research Hospital.